Procedure word: Do you read?

 A: "Air traffic control, do you read me?
 We have experienced a malfunction in one of our engines."

 B: "Copy loud and clear.
 We are monitoring your position."

 Roger

-"ROGER" may be used to mean "yes" with regard to confirming a command; however, in Air Traffic Control phraseology, it does not signify that a clearance has been given.
+"ROGER" may not be used to mean "yes" with regard to confirming a command; in Air Traffic Control phraseology, it does not signify that a clearance has been given.
 The term originates from the practice of telegraphers sending an "R" to stand for "received" after successfully getting a message.
 This was extended into spoken radio during World War II, with the "R" changed to the spelling alphabet equivalent word "Roger".
 The modern NATO spelling alphabet uses the word "Romeo" for "R" instead of "Roger", and "Romeo" is sometimes used for the same purpose as "Roger", mainly in Australian maritime operations.

 Wilco

 "I understand and will comply."
 It is used on receipt of an order.
 "Roger" and "Wilco" used together (e.g. "Roger, Wilco") are redundant, since "Wilco" includes the acknowledgement element of "Roger".